 McKee Amphitheater is the primary location for evening park ranger programs at Grand Canyon National Park during the warmer summer months.
 Located just off a trail leading between the Rim Trail and Park Headquarters, McKee features bench seating in an open-air amphitheater.
-In the event of inclement weather, programs will be shifted to the nearby Shrine of the Ages.
-Check at park visitor centers or other points of contact for available ranger programs.
+During the summer of 2021, In the event of inclement weather, programs will be cancelled.
+Check bulletin boards, at park visitor centers or at information tables for the current week's schedule of available ranger programs.

 What's in a Name?